jooolia/gsoc_Rcy3_vignettes/weekly_reports/weekly_report_2016-08-05.md

   - share screen to show what the problem is with clustermaker window
   - send reminder e-mail to Scooter regarding clusterMaker
   - blog post - a few people have seen it.
-  - submit issues for :scale issue for RCy3 and cyREST h parameter.
+  - submit issues for both: scale issue for RCy3 and cyREST h parameter.